amsedel/interpretability_BERT/README.md

 https://github.com/amsedel/semantic_similarity_BERT/blob/main/STS_Benchmark/PCA_CLS_vectors/Autoencoder_Linear_forCLS_STS_B.ipynb

 Note: Due to the size of the SICK set, the free memory in Colab is not sufficient to save the 768-dimensional vectors.

+In the repository, there are example files for PCA analysis of the STS-benchmark dataset:

+reduced_vectors_32.pth
+pca_CLS_64.pth